-Despite the improvements introduced with the new RJAIA, the options adopted in terms of stakeholder involvement and information disclosure do not fully meet the requirements of ESS 6, and therefore the use of the tools and compliance with the requirements of this ESS should be foreseen.
+Despite the improvements introduced with the new RJAIA, the options adopted in terms of stakeholder involvement and information disclosure do not fully meet the requirements of ESS 6, and therefore the use of the tools and

-- Ensure that appropriate information about the project's environmental and social risks and impacts is disseminated to stakeholders in a timely, accessible, understandable, and appropriate manner. - Ensure that project-affected communities have accessible and inclusive means to raise issues and complaints and allow Borrowers to respond to and manage such issues and complaints.
+- Assess the level of stakeholder interest and support for the project and enable their views to be considered in project design and environmental and social performance. - Promote and provide means for the effective and inclusive involvement of project-affected parties throughout the project life cycle on issues that could affect them. - Ensure that appropriate information about the project's environmental and social risks and impacts is disseminated to stakeholders in a timely, accessible, understandable, and appropriate manner. - Ensure that project-affected communities have accessible and inclusive means to raise issues and complaints and allow Borrowers to respond to and manage such issues and complaints.